Green anise is an annual (Pimpinelle anisum) herb plant with medicinal uses.

 Native to the Mediterranean area and to Egypt, aniseed was grown by the Egyptians over 4000 years ago and is already famous for its digestive properties.

-Today, green anise has many therapeutic applications.
+Today, aniseed has many therapeutic applications.

-Health benefits of aniseed for the body
+Health benefits of aniseed

 - Known for its antispasmodic properties, aniseed is great to treat difficult digestion, bloating and aerophagia.
 Aniseed infusions, ½ oz (15 g) seeds for 1 quart (1 liter) water, drunk several times a day or after meals, clearly facilitates digestion.